 Saturn, with its unique ring system, is one of the most interesting objects for the amateur astronomer with a small telescope.
 Saturn, at an average distance of 886 million miles from the Sun, takes nearly 30 years to complete one revolution.
 Second only to Jupiter in size, it is 72,000 miles in diameter and weighs about 95 times as much as Earth.
 Like Jupiter it spins on its axis very swiftly, its day being about 101⁄4 hours long.
-Of Saturn's nine satellites or moons, only one, Titan, can sometimes be seen in a small telescope.
-Saturn's exquisite ring system may, astronomers believe. be the remnants of a moon or two moons which have disintegrated and the matter spread out in a circular band.
-Now rising about two hours before the Sun, Saturn will be visible all night later this year.
+Of Saturn's nine satellites or moons, only one, Titan, is readily seen in a small telescope.
+Saturn's exquisite ring system may, astronomers believe, be the remnants of one or more moons which have disintegrated and the matter spread out in a cir-Saturn now is too near the Sun cular band. for observation, but by the end of September it will be found in the constellation Leo. low in the east before sunrise, and will gradually improve, rising about midnight by November and moving into the evening sky next Spring.